-This free online course looks at how Ebola, a disease that many people had never heard of until last year, has caused a humanitarian crisis and worldwide panic.
+This free online course looks at how Ebola, a disease that many people had never heard of, has caused a humanitarian crisis and worldwide panic.
 It examines the science behind the outbreak, to understand why it has occurred on this scale and how it can be controlled.

 The course is taught by experts from a wide range of disciplines from epidemiologists and clinicians to anthropologists and health systems researchers.
 There will be contributions from experts from a range of disciplines, including those who have been directly involved in the Ebola outbreak at different stages and from different angles.